-As mentioned above, your last will and testament is not for leaving your debt to your not so favorite second cousin.
+As mentioned above, your last will and testament is not for leaving your debt to your not-so-favorite second cousin.
 Your debt also doesn’t exactly die with you, it dies when your estate runs out of money.

 Will Your Executor Get Stuck Paying Your Debt?

 No. The executor is not responsible for any debt you leave behind, in the sense that nothing will come out of their pockets.
 They don’t inherit your debt.
 However, your executor is responsible for paying these debts using your estate’s money.
 A court may even order your assets liquidated (such as the selling of assets to pay off existing loans).
-But if the money runs out, he or she will not be on the hook to pay anything.
+But if the money runs out, they will not be on the hook to pay anything.

 Will Your Beneficiaries Get Stuck Paying Your Debt?